Do you belong to a historical dance group or school, similar to a nineteenth century dancing academy?

 a figure of an existing quadrille.
 Did anyone say it's wrong to modify an existing quadrille?
 No. Hart's Lancers was a significant example of a

 modified quadrille, after Duval's Lancers.
-Then other dance masters created a Waltz Lancers, Diagonal Lancers, a Lancers for 16, Glide Lancers, Dodworth
+Other dance masters created a Waltz Lancers, Diagonal Lancers, a Lancers for 16, Glide Lancers, Dodworth

 Here are only some of the many nineteenth century dance masters who created new dances and variations: